pEBR: A Probabilistic Approach to Embedding Based Retrieval: Abstract

 \section{Abstract}

-Embedding retrieval systems learn a shared semantic representation space for queries and items, enabling efficient retrieval through an approximate nearest-neighbor search.
-However, current industrial implementations face a critical limitation: using a fixed retrieval cutoff for all queries inevitably compromises performance, yielding insufficient recall for high-frequency (head) queries and reduced precision for low-frequency (tail) queries.
-This persistent challenge stems fundamentally from the frequentist paradigms dominating existing loss function designs.
-In this work, we introduce a novel framework, probabilistic Embedding-Based Retrieval (\textbf{pEBR}): maximum likelihood estimation-based and contrastive estimation-based, which learns the underlying probability distribution of relevant items for each query, compute adaptive cosine similarity cutoffs via probabilistic cumulative distribution functions (CDF), and automatically adapts to the distinct characteristics of head vs. tail queries.
-Experiments and ablation studies demonstrate that pEBR simultaneously improves precision and recall while maintaining computational efficiency.
+Embedding-based retrieval aims to learn a shared semantic representation space for both queries and items, enabling efficient and effective item retrieval through approximate nearest neighbor (ANN) algorithms.
+In current industrial practice, retrieval systems typically retrieve a fixed number of items for each query.
+However, this fixed-size retrieval often results in insufficient recall for head queries and low precision for tail queries.
+This limitation largely stems from the dominance of frequentist approaches in loss function design, which fail to address this challenge in industry.
+In this paper, we propose a novel \textbf{p}robabilistic \textbf{E}mbedding-\textbf{B}ased \textbf{R}etrieval (\textbf{pEBR}) framework.
+Our method models the item distribution conditioned on each query, enabling the use of a dynamic cosine similarity threshold derived from the cumulative distribution function (CDF) of the probabilistic model.
+Experimental results demonstrate that pEBR significantly improves both retrieval precision and recall.
+Furthermore, ablation studies reveal that the probabilistic formulation effectively captures the inherent differences between head-to-tail queries.